simontyrrell/odin-recipes/README.md

 # odin-recipes

+This website was developed following The Odin Project.
+The project was developed on a Linux virtual machine running on VirtualBox on Windows 10.

-This project uses a recipes website as a tutorial for building a basic website.
+The project uses a recipes website as a tutorial.
 The recipes folder will contain the recipes, and the images folder will contain images of the dishes.

 The project uses Git for version control, and VSCode as the local editor.

-A repository for the website is hosted on Github.
+The repository for the website is hosted on Github.
+The URL for the website is https://simontyrrell.github.io/odin-recipes.

-The project was developed on a Linux virtual machine running on VirtualBox on Windows 10.